A complete guide to AQA GCSE Maths

 Number

-Around 15% of marks at Higher and 25% at Foundation.
+Around 15% at Higher / 25% at Foundation (per Ofqual subject content weightings).
 Covers integers, decimals, fractions, percentages, indices, standard form, surds (Higher only), rounding, and estimation.
 This is bread-and-butter content that underpins almost every other topic, so weak number skills will hurt you across the whole paper.

 Algebra

-Around 30% of marks at Higher and 20% at Foundation.
+Around 30% at Higher / 20% at Foundation (per Ofqual subject content weightings).
 Includes simplifying expressions, expanding and factorising, solving linear and quadratic equations, simultaneous equations, inequalities, sequences, and graphs of functions.
 Higher tier extends to algebraic fractions, completing the square, and proof.
 This is the topic where Higher tier students gain the most ground over Foundation.

 Ratio, proportion and rates of change

-Around 20% of marks at Higher and 25% at Foundation.
+Around 20% at Higher / 25% at Foundation (per Ofqual subject content weightings).
 Covers sharing in a ratio, scaling, direct and inverse proportion, percentage change, compound measures (speed, density, pressure), and growth and decay.
 These questions often appear as wordy multi-step problems, so reading carefully is half the battle.

 Geometry and measures

-Around 20% of marks at Higher and 15% at Foundation.
+Around 20% at Higher / 15% at Foundation (per Ofqual subject content weightings).
 Includes angles, polygons, area and volume, Pythagoras, trigonometry, transformations, and constructions.
 Higher tier adds circle theorems, vectors, and trigonometry of non-right-angled triangles (sine and cosine rules).
 Geometry questions are very visual, so always sketch a diagram if one is not provided.

-Around 7.5% of marks at both tiers.
-Includes averages from lists and tables, scatter graphs, frequency tables, pie charts, box plots, and cumulative frequency.
+Around 15% of marks at both Higher and Foundation, combined into a single weighting per the Ofqual subject content.
+Probability covers basic probability, tree diagrams, Venn diagrams, expected outcomes, and (at Higher) conditional probability.
+Statistics covers averages from lists and tables, scatter graphs, frequency tables, pie charts, box plots, and cumulative frequency.
 Higher tier extends to histograms with unequal class widths.
-Statistics questions are usually worth 3-5 marks each, and method marks are available if your reasoning is shown clearly.
+Tree diagrams and cumulative-frequency questions come up frequently.

 Paper 1 tip The non-calculator paper rewards strong mental arithmetic and clean written methods.
 Practise times tables up to 12, fraction-decimal-percentage conversions, and long division until they are automatic.
-Surds and exact answers in terms of pi appear most often on Paper 1.
+Surds and exact-answer questions tend to appear more often on the non-calculator paper.

 Formula sheets and equipment

-The sheet includes formulae for the area of a trapezium, volume of a prism, the quadratic formula, the sine and cosine rules, and the area of a triangle using sine.
-What is NOT on the sheet (and you must still memorise) includes the area and circumference of a circle, Pythagoras' theorem, basic trigonometric ratios (SOH CAH TOA), compound interest, and the equation of a straight line.
-Examiners assume you know these cold.
+The sheet includes a wide range of formulae you no longer need to memorise: the area and circumference of a circle, Pythagoras' theorem, the basic trigonometric ratios (SOH CAH TOA), compound interest, the area of a trapezium, the volume of a prism, the quadratic formula, the sine and cosine rules, and the area of a triangle using sine.
+The main thing genuinely NOT on the sheet (and that you do need to memorise) is the equation of a straight line, y = mx + c.

 In terms of equipment, you need a black pen, a pencil, a ruler, a protractor, a pair of compasses, and a scientific calculator for Papers 2 and 3.
-The Casio fx-83 and fx-85 are the standard choices and accepted in every exam centre.
+The Casio fx-83 and fx-85 are common safe choices – check your centre's instructions for the current approved list.

 Grading and tier choice